yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/run-unit-tests.md

 They should each correspond to a schedule (e.g. `java/yb-pgsql/src/test/java/org/yb/pgsql/TestPgRegressArrays.java` references `src/postgres/src/test/regress/yb_arrays_schedule`) that is run by our modified version of pg_regress.

-Each schedule has a serial order of filenames to run.
+Each schedule has a serial order of files to run.
 For example, the `yb_arrays_schedule` will first run `build/latest/postgres_build/src/test/regress/sql/yb_pg_int8.sql` and output to `build/latest/postgres_build/src/test/regress/results/yb_pg_int8.out`.
 This will be compared with `build/latest/postgres_build/src/test/regress/expected/yb_pg_int8.out for pass/fail`.
 Note the `build/latest/postgres_build` prefix.
 The source files (`src/postgres/src/test/regress/sql/foo.sql`) get copied there (`build/latest/postgres_build/src/test/regress/src/foo.sql`).
 If build somehow doesn't pick up the changes and doesn't copy, you can remove `build/latest/postgres_build` to force recopy or copy them manually yourself.